This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 As your child gets older, discrimination and issues at school can be problems.
 A lawyer who knows your family and your child’s rights can go up against organizations, like schools, to ensure your child has every opportunity and access as any other child.

-Along the way your lawyer will be able to help you with a number of other potential issues that may arise.
-For instance you may have financial decisions to make, like how to set up a trust for your child or fight against denial of government benefits.
-Legal documents, like those for a living will or a conservatorship, are difficult to create without an expert lawyer.
+Along the way, your lawyer will be able to help you with several other potential issues that may arise.
+For instance, you may have financial decisions to make, like how to set up a trust for your child or fight against the denial of government benefits.
+Legal documents, like those for a living will or a conservatorship, are challenging to create without an expert lawyer.

 Finding Your New York Cerebral Palsy Lawyer

-To find the right lawyer, you need to do more than just hire a general practice lawyer or a personal injury lawyer.
+To find the right lawyer, you need to do more than hire a general practice lawyer or a personal injury lawyer.
 You need someone with expertise, knowledge, and experience that relate directly to your child’s needs.
-This means hiring a lawyer who specializes in malpractice and disabilities and who has won cases for families like yours.
+Hire a lawyer who specializes in malpractice and disabilities.

 Medical Malpractice in New York

-In New York you will also come up against a barrier to filing your lawsuit in the form of an affidavit of merit.
+In New York, an affidavit of merit is required.
 This means that your lawyer must get a signed statement from a qualified medical expert.
-The statement must indicate that your case has merit, that it is not frivolous.
+The report must indicate that your case has value, that it is not frivolous.
 Finding the right expert and proving your case is difficult without a lawyer.

 Cases Won by New York Cerebral Palsy Lawyers

 Lawyers in the state win cases all the time for families just like yours.
 And they often win large settlements for their clients.
-In one case the lawyer had to fight for the family three times, but never gave up hope.
-The child in question suffered brain damage at birth because of mistakes made at a hospital in Port Jefferson.
-The nurses failed to notice that the baby was being deprived of oxygen.
-The family was ultimately awarded $11 million.
+In one example, the lawyer had to fight for the family three times but never gave up hope.

-Another case occurred in Brooklyn where a mother gave birth to twin girls.
-She did not get adequate care from her doctors who failed to notice signs of complications.
+One particular case occurred in Brooklyn, when a mother gave birth to twin girls.
+She did not get adequate care from her doctors, who failed to notice signs of complications.
 These led to an early delivery.
 One of the girls ended up being born deaf and with paralysis in her vocal cords.
 The mother’s lawyer helped her recover $26 million in damages.

 Living with cerebral palsy presents many challenges for your child.
-As the parent you have a responsibility to protect your child and get any services and treatments necessary.
-To do this you may need the support of a New York cerebral palsy lawyer.
+As a parent, you have a responsibility to protect your child and get any services and treatments necessary.
+To do this, you need the support of an experienced New York cerebral palsy lawyer.